$\Phi$-DVAE: Physics-Informed Dynamical Variational Autoencoders for Unstructured Data Assimilation: Experiments

 \subsection{Advection PDE}

-As a second example, we consider the advection equation with periodic boundary conditions.
+As our first example, we consider the advection equation with periodic boundary conditions.
 In this example, we derive the transition density $p(\vu_n | \vu_{n - 1}, \mLambda)$ from a \gls*{statFEM} discretisation of a stochastic advection equation: